Stocks sluggish, dollar near four-month highs as risk appetite wanes

 “Rising interest rates, uncertainty of tax policy, concern over inflation all remain top-of-mind for investors.
 However, none of these themes speak to rising appetite for risk,” said Peter Kenny of Kenny’s Commentary LLC and Strategic Board Solutions LLC in Denver.

-Germany’s 10-year government bond yield was down one basis point to 0.37%.
+Germany's 10-year government bond yield DE10YT=RR was down two basis points to 0.376%, its lowest level since mid-February.

 Our Standards: The Thomson Reuters Trust Principles.